-Total revenue from continuing operations for the year ended 31 December 2018 had increased slightly by 0.8% to HK\$1,284.8 million, as compared to HK\$1,275.2 million for the year 2017.
-The increase was mainly due to the increase in revenue from electronic products segment during the year.
+Total turnover from continuing operations for the year ended 31 December 2019 had decreased slightly by 1.9% to HK\$1,260.8 million, as compared to HK\$1,284.8 million for the year 2018.
+The decrease in turnover was mainly due to the decrease in revenue from sales of electronic products during the year.

-The turnover analysis by business segments for the two years ended 31 December 2018 and 2017 respectively are as follows:
+The turnover analysis by business segments for the two years ended 31 December 2019 and 2018 respectively are as follows:

-2018 HK\$'000 2017 HK\$'000 Revenue from sales of electronic products 1,277,160 1,235,370 Revenue from biodiesel products and energy efficient gas stoves Revenue from energy saving business 4,161 3,492 3,828 36,023
+2019 HK\$'000 2018 HK\$'000 Revenue from sales of electronic products 1,255,843 1,277,160 Revenue from biodiesel products and energy efficient gas stoves 3,431 4,161 Revenue from energy saving business 1,573 3,492 1,260,847 1,284,813

-Sales of electronic products comprise sales of finished electronic products; plastic moulds; plastic and other components for electronic products.
-The demand for the Group's finished electronic products remained stable during the year, and had decreased slightly from HK\$991.6 million in 2017 to HK\$959.6 million in 2018.
-During the year, sales revenue from the Group's major products, irrigation controllers, to the largest customer of the Group in the United States had decreased by HK\$14.8 million.
-Sales of walkietalkie products had decreased by approximately HK\$26.4 million.
-On the other hand, the total sales revenue from components for electronic products, including transformers and adapters, had increased by approximately HK\$91.9 million, from HK\$164.8 million in 2017 to HK\$256.7 million in 2018.
-Sales revenue from plastic moulds and plastic components for electronic products had dropped from HK\$79.0 million in 2017 to HK\$72.0 million in 2018.
+Sales of electronic products comprise sales of finished electronic products; plastic moulds and components; and other components for electronic products.
+Total sales revenue from finished electronic products had remained stable with a slight decrease by HK\$4.0 million.
+During the year, sales of irrigation controller products to the largest customer of the Group in the United States had increased by HK\$24.1 million, from HK\$433.6 million in 2018 to HK\$457.7 million in 2019.
+Sales of walkie-talkie products had also increased by approximately HK\$31.3 million.
+On the other hand, total revenue from sales of components for electronic products, including transformers, adapters and solenoids, had decreased by approximately HK\$40.7 million and sales of plastic moulds and plastic components had increased by approximately HK\$23.3 million.

-The demand for biodiesel products continued to remain at a low level during the year with total sales revenue of approximately HK\$1.7 million.
-On the other hand, total revenue from energy efficient gas stoves was HK\$2.4 million.
+The operations of the biodiesel products and energy efficient gas stoves business segment continued to remain at a low level during the year with total sales revenue of approximately HK\$3.4 million.

-Regarding the energy saving business segment, total revenue recognised during 2018 was HK\$3.5 million, as compared to HK\$36.0 million in 2017.
-The revenue represented the energy saving revenue generated from retail stores of Suning Commerce Group Co., Ltd. ("Suning") and hotels operated by the HNA Group Co., Ltd. with LED lighting equipment installed.
-The decrease in energy saving revenue during the year was mainly due to the drop in the number of retail stores of Suning which had completed inspection procedures and commenced to generate energy saving revenue during the year.
-As of 31 December 2018, over 650 retail stores of Suning had completed the installation work and the inspection procedures.
-The Group will continue the installation work at other Suning retail stores in 2019.
-As of 31 December 2018, the Group had completed the installation work and inspection procedures at two hotels operated by the HNA Group Co., Ltd.
+Regarding the energy saving business segment, total revenue recognised during the year was HK\$1.6 million, as compared to HK\$3.5 million in 2018.
+The revenue represented the energy saving revenue generated from retail stores of Suning.com Co., Ltd. ("Suning") and two hotels operated by HNA Group Co., Ltd. with LED lighting equipment installed.
+During the year, the energy management contract with one of the hotels managed by HNA Group Co., Ltd. has expired.

-In terms of geographical market, the United States continued to be the major market for the Group's products and accounted for approximately 47.3% of the total revenue for the year (2017: 47.6%).
-Revenue from customers in the PRC had decreased by HK\$32.1 million.
-Sales to customers in Hong Kong had increased slightly by HK\$3.6 million while sales to customers in Europe had increased by HK\$30.7 million.
-Sales to other geographical locations had remained stable.
+In terms of geographical market, customers in the United States continued to be the major market for the Group's products and services which accounted for approximately 47.7% of the total revenue for the year (2018: 47.3%).
+On the other hand, sales to customers in The People's Republic of China (the "PRC") had increased by HK\$56.7 million.
+Sales to customers in Hong Kong and Europe had dropped by HK\$46.5 million and HK\$38.0 million respectively during the year.
+For customers in the United States with their products subject to additional tariffs imposed by the United States, the production of most of these products had been shifted to the Group's sub-contractors in Malaysia and Philippines.
 The Group will continue its efforts to secure new customers in different markets so that the revenue by geographical location can be spread more evenly.